-DDOT, in partnership with OP, works to ensure the design of public space is of high quality and meets minimum requirements.
+DDOT works in partnership with OP to ensure the design of public space is of high quality and meets minimum requirements.
 To this end, the District has in place streetscape standards, guidelines, and policies to guide changes to public space.
-Uses that impact the character of public space include sidewalk cafes, vending, street festivals, and other impermanent activities.
-Physical features that impact the character of public space can include sidewalk paving material, fences and retaining walls, street trees and their spacing, vault spaces, other infrastructure like street lights or curb and gutters, and any building encroachments into the public space.
-Full restoration of the public space is expected, including installation of sidewalks (minimum 6-feet on Patterson Street and 8-feet on North Capitol Street and N Street), street trees, and the "public parking" zone.
-Streetscape designs must be consistent with the NoMa Streetscape Guidelines.
-If a curb cut is requested, it is expected to be from Patterson Street and comply with all applicable DDOT standards.
-DDOT notes that there are existing street trees on Patterson Street.
-A permit is required to remove a tree between 44" & 99.9" in circumference, and any tree greater than 100" in circumference is designated as a Heritage
+Physical features that impact the character of public space include, but are not limited to, sidewalk paving material, fences, retaining walls, street trees and their spacing, vault spaces, street lights, curbs, gutters, and any building encroachments into the public space.
+DDOT notes that all vaults are expected to be provided on private property.

-Tree and cannot be removed.
-Respondents should consider and account for the critical root zones of existing trees.
-Trash storage will need to be accommodated on-site and not in public space, and designs for loading areas should allow front-in front-out access for any vehicles needing to access the site.
-DDOT expects utility vaults be placed on private space.
+Vehicular site access is expected to be provided via the adjacent alley.
+Trash storage will need to be accommodated on-site and not in public space, and designs for loading areas should allow front-in front-out access for any vehicles needing to access the Site.
+DDOT will not support dedicated curbside parking or loading as these needs should be accommodated on private property.

 Respondents may refer to the District of Columbia Municipal Regulations and DDOT's Design and Engineering Manual for specific controls of public space.
 A summary can be found in DDOT's Public Realm Design Manual.

-For further information, please contact Patrick Reed at DDOT's Planning and Sustainability Division at 202.741.8520 or patrick.reed2@dc.gov.
+For further information, please contact Patrick Reed at DDOT's Policy, Planning, and Sustainability Administration at 202.741.8520 or patrick.reed2@dc.gov.